steqeq/0000/README.md

 NOTE: Native HCC language features are no longer supported.

 ## Radeon Open Compute Common Language Runtime
-Radeon Open Compute Common Language Runtime (ROCclr) is a virtual device interface that computes runtime interaction with backends such as ROCr or PAL.

-In this release,  HIP is implemented on top of ROCclr, which is a layer abstracting ROCm and PAL (Platform Abstraction Library) APIs.
-This abstraction allows runtimes to work easily on Linux and Windows machines.
+In this release,  the HIP runtime API is implemented on top of Radeon Open Compute Common Language Runtime (ROCclr).
+ROCclr is an abstraction layer that provides the ability to interact with different runtime backends such as ROCr.

 ## OpenCL Runtime
 The following OpenCL runtime changes are made in this release: